 The point is, when you change your routine a little, you open your mind to new possibilities and new people out there.
 Who knows who you might meet or what you might encounter?

 There’s no single way to get over this kind of betrayal and hurt.
 However, you take it one step at a time until you’ve eventually healed.
 Whether you stayed or left them, it’s a process you need to endure before moving forward in your life.

-Now that you know how to get over someone cheating on you, it’s best to take the time to focus on your betterment and move forward.
+Now that you know how to get over being cheated on, take the time to focus on yourself.
 You can’t change the fact that you were cheated on, but you can avoid letting it define you.